HomieStart/SFD-7u7/README.md

-# SFD-7u7
+# SFD-7u7 Mode
 XHomie for Atomx Gamer

-Press Atl+Down on other dead player
+Press Atl+DArror on other dead player